 The city of Toronto may also require the landlord to provide replacement housing if residential units are being demolished.
-Under new provincial laws, the provincial government may overrule these requirements, and they may be threatened in the future.
+Under new provincial law (Bill 23), the provincial government may overrule these requirements, and they may be threatened in the future.